florianfelice/PYCOF/docs/modules/sql/sql.rst

 What if I change an argument in the SQL query and run with :obj:`cache=True`?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The function :obj:`remote_execute_sql` looks at your SQL query as a whole when saving/loading the cache data.
+The function :py:meth:`pycof.remote_execute_sql` looks at your SQL query as a whole when saving/loading the cache data.
 Even a slight change in the query (column name, filter, etc...) will trigger a new run of the new query before being cached again.
 You can then safely use caching without worrying about the eventual evolution of your SQL.